Kris Letang Game Preview: Penguins vs. Flyers

 Letang Season Stats Insights

-- In one of 22 games this year, Letang has scored a goal, but has not finished a game with two or more.
+- Letang has a goal in two of 23 games this season, but has to post a multi-goal effort.

-- Letang has recorded a point in a game 11 times this year out of 22 games played, including multiple points on one occasion.
+- In 12 of 23 games this season, Letang has registered a point, and in one of those games he came away with multiple points.

-- In 10 of 22 games this season, Letang has had an assist, including one match with at least two.
+- In 10 of 23 games this year, Letang has had an assist, including one match with at least two.

-- The implied probability that Letang hits the over on his points over/under is 52.6%, based on the odds.
+- The implied probability is 53.5% that Letang hits the over on his points over/under based on the odds.

 Sign up for Underdog fantasy today.